buildpacks/rfcs/text/0000-stack-buildpacks.md

 * Is distributed with the stack run and/or build image
 * May not create layers using the `<layers>` directory

-The stackpack interface is identical to the buildpack interface (i.e. the same `bin/detect` and `bin/build` scripts are required).
+The stackpack interface is similar to the buildpack interface
+* the same `bin/detect` and `bin/build` scripts are required
+* the `bin/detect` will have read-only access to the app
+* The positional arguments for `bin/detect` and `bin/build` are the same (though the values may be different)
+* The environment variables and inputs for `bin/detect` and `bin/build` are the same (though the values may be different)

 However, some of the context it is run in is different from regular buildpacks.

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding the a few specific directories and files.